iron-graveyard/cookie/README.md

 cookie is a part of Iron's [core bundle](https://github.com/iron/core).

 - Set and parse cookies from the browser
-- Use signed cookies (using SHA-256)
+- Use signed cookies (using an HMAC)
 - Use JSON cookies

 ## Installation